-Dutch process cocoa powder and regular cocoa powder are both versions of the same thing: cocoa beans that have been ground after being fermented and roasted.
+Dutch process cocoa powder and regular cocoa powder are both versions of the same thing.
+They are both cocoa beans that have been ground after being fermented and roasted.
 The two have a lot in common and are among the most popular ways to get the chocolate flavor in everything from desserts to Mexican mole.
-Despite having a lot in common, they have different properties and applications.
-How do they differ?
-Can you use them as substitutes for each other?
-We will answer these questions in our SPICEography Showdown.
+That said, they do have different properties and applications.
+Let’s compare the two.

 How does Dutch process cocoa differ from regular cocoa?